scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

 <img src="https://user-images.githubusercontent.com/5447190/142854551-a3be452e-95e8-407d-90c2-dbdebad33773.png" width="600">

-**Insert** operation lets you pick up a secret from Azure Key Vault or directly from an Azure resource (by now Azure Storage and custom Azure Resource Manager URIs are supported, more secret sources like Service Bus, Event Hubs, Azure SQL etc. are on its way). **Add** operation will suggest to put the selected value into Azure Key Vault.
+**Insert** operation lets you pick up a secret from Azure Key Vault or directly from an Azure resource (Azure Storage, Azure Service Bus, Azure Cosmos DB etc.).

+**Add** operation will suggest to put the selected value into Azure Key Vault.

 Once a secret is added or inserted, KeeShepherd will remember its exact position and proceed with keeping track of it.